Hi, I’m Martin.

-“Anybody can learn to code, and now is an amazing time to do it.
+Anybody can learn to code, and now is an amazing time to do it.
 With so many great articles, videos, communities, and mentorships available online, there are great resources available for all learning styles.”

 A personal highlight for me is watching somebody create their first webpage.
 The joy and surprise on their face when they see what they’ve achieved!
-Knowing how to code HTML is also slightly easier than other coding languages because it’s a mark-up language which means it’s very readable.
+Knowing how to code HTML is also slightly easier than other coding languages because it’s a markup language, which means it’s very readable.

 “Don’t try to master every language/framework or only restrict yourself to one.
 Have one or two ‘specialities’, understand the rest and be ready to use them.
 Mastery of a tool is useless if it’s not the tool you need.
 Ability to use any tool is what makes a person handy!”

-- Joseph Roberts, CF Mentor
+Joseph Roberts, CareerFoundry Mentor

 Ruby On Rails

 The thing about Ruby on Rails is that it’s a very structured language, so you can’t really make mistakes.
 After learning RoR I thought I would have to delete all of the code I’d written as a beginner, assuming it was unusable, but actually even the code I wrote from the very beginning wasn’t so bad.

 If you’re looking to set up your own company, or work for a startup, then Ruby on Rails is definitely the language to learn.
-However, if you’re thinking about working for a larger, more established firm, it might be an idea to learn PHP as that is a common language among conglomerates and larger organisations, even though it is 20 years old.
+However, if you’re thinking about working for a larger, more established firm, it might be an idea to learn PHP as that is a common language among conglomerates and larger organisations, even though it is well over 20 years old.